Pioneering Calculator Companies

 In February 2012 the Fort Wayne Daily News & the local newspaper Aboite & About reported that the Fort Wayne-based Bowmar LLC was now in business again after being bought by investors in the Main Street Venture Fund.

 As reported above, in 1976 the company had filed for bankruptcy protection.
 However, it managed to continue by withdrawing from the consumer market and producing precision mechanical devices, including some used in the Apollo Lunar Excursion Module and F-4 Phantom fighter planes.
 Through a series of acquisitions and mergers it ultimately became part of White Electronic Designs.

 Now Main Street investors have purchased the Fort Wayne facility, restored the Bowmar name, and have bought back the founder of Bowmar, Edward White.

 So the proud Bowmar name is alive once again.

-Thanks to Max Stone for providing the link to this interesting information.
+Thanks to Max Stone and Adam Hunt for providing this interesting information and the link to it.

 © Text & photographs copyright Nigel Tout 2000-2022 except where noted otherwise.